 - upon unreasonable self-defense, or, the unreasonable but good faith belief in having to act in self-defense (also known as imperfect self-defense).1

-A prosecutor must prove the following to successfully convict a person of voluntary manslaughter charges by means of a quarrel or in the heat of passion:
+A prosecutor must prove the following to successfully convict you of voluntary manslaughter charges by means of a quarrel or in the heat of passion:

-- as a result of being provoked, the defendant acted rashly and under the influence of intense emotion that obscured his/her reasoning or judgment,2 and
+- as a result of being provoked, you acted rashly and under the influence of intense emotion that obscured your reasoning or judgment,2 and

 - the provocation would have caused an average person to act rashly and without due deliberation – that is, from passion rather than from judgment.3

 For purposes of this statute, “heat of passion” means any violent or intense emotion that causes a person to act impulsively.
-If, between the time a defendant is provoked and the time he/she kills, the accused had enough time to “cool off” and regain his/her ability to think rationally, then the defendant would more likely be guilty of premeditated murder than manslaughter.4
+If, between the time you are provoked and the time you kill, you have enough time to “cool off” and regain your ability to think rationally, then you would more likely be guilty of premeditated murder than manslaughter.4

 Note that, under PC 192, “manslaughter” is defined as the unlawful killing of a human being without malice.5

-“Malice aforethought” exists when a person acts with either:
+“Malice aforethought” exists when you act with either:

 - premeditation or an intent to kill (known as express malice), or